Chishō Takaoka: From geisha to Buddhist sister

 In 1919, Chishō married Suezo Oda, the market player of Kitahama and a runner for a motion picture company.
-She visited the United States with her husband and traveled across the entire county.
+She visited the United States with her husband and traveled across the entire country.
 During this time she lived in a girls' school dormitory while studying English for eight months.
 After returning home, her behavior in the U.S. created tensions in her marriage.
 She attempted suicide two times, and they divorced.

 After this, she traveled back to the U.S. She went to London, and on her friend Sessue Hayakawa's advice, she moved to Paris where, it is said, she gave birth to a child.

 After returning home, she worked as a geisha.
 In 1923, under the name of Teruha Oda, she starred in the film "Ai no tobira" (The Gate of Love) directed by Shiro Nakagawa.
 She then remarried to a medical doctor and ran a bar in Osaka.

 In 1928, she wrote the first of five autobiographies, titled "Teruha Zange".
 In 1935, at 39 years old, she entered the Buddhist priesthood in Temple Kume, and referred to herself as Chisho (智照).
 She went to Giōji in Kyoto, which had been ruined, and rebuilt it.
 Giōji attracted attention among wounded women as a refuge.

 In 1963, Jakucho Setouchi wrote the novel Jotoku, which was inspired by Chisho's life.

 She died in 1994 at the age of 98.